Team-Demon-Deer/DigiWACS/ROADMAP.md

 # Roadmap, in no particular order
 - [ ] see Server Tackfiles
-  - [ ] see relivant Trackfile Details/attributes
+  - [ ] see relevant Trackfile Details/attributes
 - [ ] draw a BRAA line
 - [ ] Place/Activate a Bullseye
   - [ ] Name a bullseye